p1yushbelwe/learn_cpp/README.md

 10. pointer: what are pointers in cpp and idea about pointer to pointers
 12. arrays_cpp: here learned about arrays in c along with their pointer arithmetic
 13. struct_enum_union : basic of structures, union and enum and how they can be used for memory management
 14. OOPS: learned about object oriented programming basics
+15. OOPS: learned about memory allocation in oops and using arrays with classes